What is PCOS?

 - Metabolic syndrome

-Female adolescents and women with PCOS may be at higher risk for depression and anxiety.
-Women with PCOS may experience pregnancy complications, including gestational diabetes, preterm delivery, or pre-eclampsia.
+Women with PCOS may also experience pregnancy complications, including gestational diabetes, preterm delivery, or pre-eclampsia.

-If you are diagnosed with PCOS, your OB/GYN will recommend a course of treatment based on your symptoms, your medical history, and your desire to become pregnant in the future.
+If you are diagnosed with PCOS, Dr. Aliabadi will recommend a course of treatment based on your symptoms, your medical history, and your desire to become pregnant in the future.
 While PCOS cannot be cured, a mixture of medication and lifestyle changes can lessen symptoms.

 With advances in fertility care, patients with PCOS can carry healthy, full-term pregnancies.